nk398/sprint2/test plans/sprint3.md

 - Will land on the setting page choose the category, clicks radio button, it would display the news
 - It would have a save button, to store save categories

+### Navigation Bar
+- Navigation bar displays different tabs for different categories of news
+- The Home tab displays the news based on the default selected preferences of the user saved in the database

+### Pagination
+- Articles are divided into multiple pages with limited articles on each page
+- News in consecutive pages has an older publishing date compared to the ones on the previous pages

 ### Login and Logout
 - User can check successfully login and logout and check for the news

 ### Integration Testing
+- For Integration testing we are following the Bottoms UP testing stategywhere we test lower level modules and move further up
 - Integration testing has been used to check the integration of the modules and components and to test that they are all running as expected
 - when an unauthenticated user is on the landing page, they should be able to access the login page with status 200 ok
 - After entering the correct login details the user whould be able to access the dashboard